reshufflehq/reshuffle/labs/db-iterator/README.md

     reduce this.
 * `db`: If specified, uses a non-default DB client.

+## About async iterables

+Async iterables are a feature in ES2018.
+Several good comprehensive introductions exist, among them the MDN page on the new syntax [for await...of][async-iterable].

+[`streaming-iterables`][streaming-iterables] is a useful suite of functions providing a more functional style.

 ## Limitations

 * *Non-atomicity*.
 This version does not (yet) support iterating over